dbejarano31/Master-Thesis-Information-Management/README.md

 # Master-Thesis-Information-Management

 ## Update
 * We already managed to generalize the functions to parse the 424B5 and 8-K filings.
-There are still some filings with a very different format that don't work, but we are working on it.
+There are still some filings with a very different format that don't work, but we are working on it. <b> See from extracting risk factors on. </b>
 * The functions to extract the stock price data are ready.
 * We consolidated the training data in a single dataframe.